Central Bank of Azerbaijan sees decline in demand for its FX market

-The bank claims that the auction's demand, which totaled $58.9 million (a fall of 3.96 percent, or $2.43 million, over the previous auction), was entirely satisfied.
+The bank claims that the auction's demand, which totaled $51 million (a fall of 13.41 percent, or $7.9 million, over the previous auction), was fully met.

 Based on the outcomes of the auction, the average weighted exchange rate of the Azerbaijani manat to the US dollar came to 1.7 AZN per USD.